bfut/ReaScripts/README.md

 * bfut_MIDI note row controls items pitch.lua
 * bfut_MIDI note row controls items rate.lua

 Use a MIDI editor as GUI to control item pitch, or item rate.
-See script code for config options.

 How to use:
   1) Open MIDI editor.